Bioconductor/bioconductor.org/content/developers/how-to/git-svn.md

 **Important Note**: This url must start with `http`, **not** `https`.

-Leave "Payload version" alone (it should be "application/vnd.github-v3+form")
+Leave "Content type" alone (it should be "application/json").
+Leave "Secret" alone as well.

 Under "Which events", choose "Just the `push` event".
 Make sure the "Active" box is checked.
 Then click "Update webhook".